CPSC 417: Foundations of Functional Programming

-- Write your own function for appending two list: append ::
+- Write your own function for appending two lists and for reversing

-- Write your own function for fattening a list of lists to a list:
+- Write your own function for flattening a list of lists to a list:

 flatten :: [[a]] -> [a].

-- Write a function which given a number and a list of number returns
+- Write a function which given a number and a list of numbers

-those numbers greater than the first number: greaterinlist:: Integer
+returns those numbers greater than the first number: greaterinlist::

 - Write a function which splits a list into two lists, the first